 “The girls?
 What girls?”

 “You don’t know?
 Mower has ‘Cliffies living on the third floor.
-It’s Harvard showing they are going co-ed without having to do anything.”
+It’s Harvard showing they are going co-ed without having to change anything.”

 “That sounds like an interesting story.
 Any ideas?”

-“Sure,” Jack was Johnny-on-the-spot.
-“Why not let one of them intern here and we’ll write up the sexual harassment.
-We can even do pictures.”
+“Sure,” Jack is Johnny-on-the-spot.
+“Why not let one of them intern here.
+We’ll write up all the sexual harassment.
+We can even get pictures.”

-“Lampooning the Lampoon sounds about right,” I joked.
+“Lampooning the Lampoon sounds about right,” I joke.